alecramsay/rdafn/README.md

     to generate the the root maps in my [baseline](https://github.com/alecramsay/baseline) repo, as opposed to adjusted population data (if any), we use the adjusted population data here to score ensemble plans.
+-   For Florida, the official VTDs from the Census Bureau are bad.
+    We use DRA's corrected precinct shapes (GeoJSON), remove the intersections, and then convert it to a shapefile.
 -   We simplify the precinct shapes (see `extract_shape_data.py`) to approximate the simplification that DRA does, so compactness measurements align.

 ## Notes